Are you looking for a Google Sheets grocery list template to help you organize your shopping?

 - Best of all, as mentioned before, you can use Google Sheets for FREE.

-I personally, for the last five years, have been using various Google Docs, and especially, Google Sheets to help me with my grocery shopping and workouts.
+I personally have been using various Google Docs, and especially, Google Sheets to help me with my grocery shopping, tracking calories, and creating workouts.

 Speaking of the latter, if you’re interested in learning more about how I use Google Sheets for my workouts, check out this article on the Google Sheets workout template.